Skip to main content

 Should You Book RíasKru?
 The Verdict

 If you have already eaten at RíasKru once, the question on a return visit is not whether to go back but what season you are going back in.
-The kitchen draws on Galician coastal produce that shifts with the fishing calendar, which means the barnacles, anchovies, and raw preparations that anchor the menu read differently in winter than in summer.
+The kitchen draws on Galician coastal produce that shifts with the fishing calendar, which means the barnacles, anchovies, raw preparations that anchor the menu read differently in winter than in summer.
 That is the most useful thing to know before you book: RíasKru rewards repeat visitors who pay attention to timing.
 For a first visit, book without hesitation.
 At €€€, it sits below the €€€€ tasting-menu circuit in Barcelona and delivers more technical range than most restaurants at this price point in the city.

 What RíasKru Actually Is

 RíasKru is the result of merging two adjacent dining spaces, the former Rías de Galicia and Espai KRU, into a single restaurant with a single menu that runs two culinary tracks simultaneously.
 The first is classic Galician cooking, built around fish and seafood sourced from the fishing ports of Galicia in northwest Spain.
 The second is a Japanese-inflected raw section, including caviar-based preparations, that sits alongside the traditional dishes without pretending the combination is seamless.
-It is not seamless, and that is part of what makes it worth thinking about.
-You are choosing between two dining philosophies on one menu, and the kitchen under chef Juan-Carlos Iglesias handles both with enough confidence that the choice feels like an advantage rather than a compromise.
+It is not seamless, that is part of what makes it worth thinking about.
+You are choosing between two dining philosophies on one menu, the kitchen under chef Juan-Carlos Iglesias handles both with enough confidence that the choice feels like an advantage rather than a compromise.

 The Michelin Guide has awarded the restaurant a Michelin Plate in both 2024 and 2025, a signal of consistent quality rather than a claim to star-level ambition.
 This is a restaurant with a genuine track record.